jsenecal/netbox-vendor-notification/CONTRIBUTING.md

 ### Write Documentation

-Netbox Circuit Maintenance Plugin could always use more documentation, whether as part of the official Netbox Circuit Maintenance Plugin docs, in docstrings, or even on the web in blog posts, articles, and such.
+NetBox Vendor Notification Plugin could always use more documentation, whether as part of the official NetBox Vendor Notification Plugin docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/jasonyates/netbox_circuitmaintenance/issues.
+The best way to send feedback is to file an issue at https://github.com/jsenecal/netbox-vendor-notification/issues.

 If you are proposing a feature:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)
+* Remember that contributions are welcome :)

 ## Get Started!

 Ready to contribute?
-Here's how to set up `netbox_circuitmaintenance` for local development.
+Here's how to set up `netbox-vendor-notification` for local development.

-1. Fork the `netbox_circuitmaintenance` repo on GitHub.
+1. Fork the `netbox-vendor-notification` repo on GitHub.
 2. Clone your fork locally

     ```
-    $ git clone git@github.com:your_name_here/netbox_circuitmaintenance.git
+    $ git clone git@github.com:your_name_here/netbox-vendor-notification.git
     ```

 3. Install dependencies and start your virtualenv:

     ```
-    $ poetry install -E test -E doc -E dev
+    $ python3 -m venv venv
+    $ source venv/bin/activate
+    $ pip install -e ".[dev]"
     ```

 4. Create a branch for local development: